Machine Learning for Renewable Energy Systems

 What you’ll have to do

-• implement a ML method on given energy data and make code publicly available
+- implement an ML method on given energy data and present your approach as a publicly available tutorial

 Organisation and Evaluation